This is heartbreaking.

-Prince William paid tribute to his late mother, Princess Diana, in a touching speech while presenting Legacy Awards set up by the Diana Award charity to young philanthropists on Thursday, May 18.
+Earlier this month, William similarly paid tribute to Diana in a touching speech while presenting Legacy Awards set up by the Diana Award charity to young philanthropists on Thursday, May 18.

 "This summer marks 20 years since our [mother's death].
 She achieved so much in her life.
-From helping to shatter the stigma around AIDS, to fighting to ban landmines and supporting the homeless — she touched the lives of millions," the 34-year-old royal said, according to People.
+From helping to shatter the stigma around AIDS, to fighting to ban landmines and supporting the homeless — she touched the lives of millions," William said, according to People.

 MORE: Prince Harry Has Gotten Approval From Queen Elizabeth to Propose to Girlfriend Meghan Markle!